 Jairam Miguel Rodrigues Rao (2002-2019)

-As a step to address systemic racial oppression and violence in our country, the Environmental Studies Program announces the creation of the Jairam Miguel Rodrigues Rao Prize for work that addresses environmental racism and justice.
-The Prize is named for Political Science Professor Maria Rodrigues’ son Jairam, an activist at heart, who worked toward environmental justice from an early age.
-He planned to pursue Environmental Studies in college.
+As a step to address systemic racial oppression and violence in our country, the Environmental Studies Program announces the inaugural Jairam Miguel Rodrigues Rao Prize for work that addresses environmental racism and justice.
+The Prize is named for Political Science Professor Maria Rodrigues’ late son Jairam, an activist at heart, who had worked toward environmental justice from an early age.
+He had planned to pursue Environmental Studies in college.

 Environmental Studies students can work with local environmental nonprofit agencies, such as: